Follow the links on this page to find useful information for health professionals.

 The National Continence Helpline provides advice to health professionals, carers and people experiencing bladder and bowel problems.
 The continence nurse advisors can provide a range of information to health professionals, including support to treat and manage incontinence and a range of free information resources for your clients.

 The National Continence Helpline uses a service directory to refer callers to local continence services.
 This database is managed by the Continence Foundation and updated on a regular basis to ensure accuracy.
-You can access the directory yourself to search for continence services, or call the National Continence Helpline to determine the most suitable health professional/service provider.
+You can access the service directory yourself to search for continence services, or call the National Continence Helpline to determine the most suitable health professional/service provider.

 Once you have assessed your client and developed a continence management plan - including what product/s best suit the persons needs - it is important to find a continence supplier that provides flexibility and choice for the person.

 Details of continence product suppliers and manufacturers may be accessed via the National Continence Helpline on 1800 33 00 66 or through our online continence product supplier directory or continence product manufacturer directory.